Michael Schmidt (photographer): Life and work

 Schmidt was born on 6 October 1945 in East Berlin, five months after the German surrender ended World War II in Europe.
 His family crossed to West Berlin before the construction of the Berlin Wall in 1961.
 He began photographing in 1965 when he was 20 years old.

 In 1976, Schmidt founded the Werkstatt für Photographie (Workshop for Photography) at the Volkhoschschule (Adult Education Center) in Berlin.
 The school "played a critical role in Berlin becoming a transatlantic forum of exchange between European and American photographers."

 His early series about Berlin, Stadtlandschaft (Urban Landscapes) (1974–1975) and Berlin, Stadtbilder (Berlin, Urban Images) (1976–1980), "mapped out the city in which he lived in a semi-documentary way".
-Other series about Berlin include Berlin-Wedding (1976–1978); Berlin nach 45 (Berlin after 45) (1980); Waffenruhe (Ceasefire) (1985–1987), about the Berlin Wall and those affected by it; and Ein-heit (U-ni-ty) (1991–1994), contemporary urban landscapes and portraits from Germany mixed with historical images from the National Socialist / Nazism period, his response to the fall of the Wall in 1989 and the subsequent reunification of East and West Germany.
+Other series about Berlin include Berlin-Wedding (1976–1978); Berlin nach 45 (Berlin after 45) (1980); Waffenruhe (Ceasefire) (1985–1987), about the Berlin Wall and those affected by it; and Ein-heit (U-ni-ty) (1991–1994), contemporary urban landscapes and portraits from Germany alongside historical photographs from the National Socialist era, his reaction to the 1989 fall of the Wall and the reunification of East and West Germany that followed.

 Natur (Nature) (1987–1997) contains black and white images of the German landscape.
 Lebensmittel (foodstuff) took seven years to make, with Schmidt travelling worldwide.
 He photographed "across the spectrum of mass food production, from factory farms" (including salmon farms and dairy farms), and bread factories, "to industrial slaughterhouses and on to plastic-wrapped, sanitised portions of food in supermarkets."

 He died on 24 May 2014.